 Purina Dog Chow Recalls

-However, its parent company – Purina, has had made recalls over the past decade.
+However, its parent company – Purina, has had made several major recalls over the past decade.
 This includes recalls for Salmonella Contamination, Low Thiamine Levels, and inadequate levels of Vitamins and Minerals.

 We would recommend checking out some of our other Purina brand review pages for more detailed information on these recalls.
 You can find the links to these pages below.

 Best of Purina Dog Chow